monperrus/misc/README-data-repository-template.md

 One sentence about the license.

-Paper(s) to cite if one uses the data: Complete bibliographic reference.
+Paper(s) to cite if one uses the data: [How to make a good open-science repository?
+(Martin Monperrus)](https://www.monperrus.net/martin/how-to-open-science-software-research)

+`
 ## Getting Started

 What software packages you need to explore the data and how to install them